Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Evaluations and Results

 \subsection{Ablation studies}

 \textbf{Stylized content feature} The benefit of the stylized content feature while deploying the downstream tasks is to improve personalization.
 By imparting both generalized and stylized content features, the combined feature results in better performance.
+We quantify this benefit by comparing the performances with only the generalized feature.
+The comparison results of personalization performance in the single-client setting for each style dataset are shown in Figure~\ref{fig:ablation_stylized}.
+It is shown that by infusing the stylized features, personalized accuracy improves, which illustrates the effectiveness of the stylized content features.
+It is notable that the improvement of the stylized features on Digit dataset is less significant compared with Adaptiope and Office Home.
+The reason is that the domain gap between the images of different styles in Digit is much smaller than the other two datasets (e.g., MNIST and USPS in Digit are both binary image datasets of handwritten digits).

-We quantify this benefit by comparing the performances with only the generalized feature (shown in the right figure).
-With multiple clients for each style dataset, the personalization performance is averaged over \{Ho,He@0.2,He@0.8\}.
-With only the generalized content representation, the performance drops slightly but still is better than other baseline methods since the local content model itself is improved.
+With multiple client for each style dataset, the personalization performance is averaged over \{Ho,He@0.2,He@0.8\}.
+With only the generalized content representation, the performance drops slightly.
 With the addition of a stylized content feature, the combined feature is more customized to local data and hence delivers better performance.

-\textbf{Style feature under non-IID data distribution} We visualize the distributions of extracted style features, $\mathbf{h}_s$, of all clients using t-SNE \cite{van2008visualizing}.
-As illustrated in Figure \ref{fig:style_dist}, the relative positions of style features extracted from all clients are consistent across different settings.
-This suggests that the features extracted via the local style model are consistent with the local style.
-The shape/distribution of the same client is different across different settings due to the difference in class distributions within each client.
-The distinctive cluster of each client style feature suggests that the local style model extracts style information that is tailored to the local client and therefore is beneficial for personalized tasks.
+However, the improvement is minimal.
+Since the projector and the generator approximate $F'\approx{g\circ G}$ by infusing extracted content features and style features, $\mathbf{h}_c,\mathbf{h}_s$, the roles of the structures of $G$ and the quality of extracted style features in learning better stylized content features need to be studied.